danielausparis/AVR/README.md

 Ah and a last thing, I do not use the bootloader at all.
 I burn the code directly in the processor with `avrdude`.

+## Addendum

+Some chinese Arduino copies with the CH340 chip require to prepare your Linux box, otherwise they won't be detected.
+Thanks to jd-apprentice the solution is easy! https://gist.github.com/jd-apprentice/f1d1a9a526b42c8313ddb021c968ece7